osrmt/osrmt/README.md

 - [Web Application v1.6](https://github.com/osrmt/osrmt/raw/release/v1.6/build/OSRMT.web_v1.6.zip)

 # Open Source Requirements Management Tool
-Open Source Requirements Management Tool (OSRMT) is a configurable, free open source solution for defining and managing software requirements.
-It gives you an easy-to-install and easy-to-use solution to document all aspects of software development life cycle (SDLC).
+Open Source Requirements Management Tool (OSRMT) is a configurable, free open source solution that gives you an easy-to-install and easy-to-use solution for defining and managing software requirements.
 Designed to be a continuation for [OSRMT v1.5](https://sourceforge.net/projects/osrmt/).

+Requirements analysis is critical to the success of software products.
+It includes determining the needs to satisfy, resolving conflicting requirements as well as analyzing, documenting, validating and managing requirements. - adapted from Wikipedia Requirements Analysis

-A problem clearly stated is a problem half solved.
-- Dorothea Brande
+A problem clearly stated is a problem half solved. - Dorothea Brande

-Every hour spent understanding the requirements better saves a week of implementation.
+Every hour spent understanding the requirements better saves a week of implementation. - unknown
-- unknown

 ## Goals (Why is this project useful?)